I Remember ...

 ... when they said someday we'll be using a plastic debit card instead of a checkbook.

-... the last time we drove on Oakland, CA surface streets, and were paced a couple of miles on the left by two gang-type blacks (1989).
+... the last time we drove on Oakland, CA surface streets, and were paced for a couple of miles on the left by two gang-type blacks (1989).

 ... when employees were called personnel instead of resources.